 Basic information about non-essential amino acids

-A distinction is made between essential and non-essential amino acids in the proteinogenic building blocks.
+A distinction is made between essential and non-essential amino acids in the proteinogenic amino acids.
 For simplification and better understanding, the group of non-essential amino acids is broadly defined and divided into 8 essential representatives and 12 others.

 The term “proteinogenic” describes that these building blocks form the basis of the body’s own proteins and peptides.